Skip to main content Skip to secondary navigation

 Main content start

 State of the Human, the award-winning radio show of the Stanford Storytelling Project, shares stories that deepen our understanding of single, common human experiences—belonging, giving, lying, forgiveness—all drawn from the experiences and research of the Stanford community.
-Explore by year below or by show theme using the menu to the left.
-You can also listen to all of our shows here.

 State of the Human Podcasts, by Academic Year